 How does sleep apnea negatively impact a person’s life?

 With enough oxygen, your body will have a difficult time functioning.
 Beyond the health effects, this can translate to not having enough energy to stay awake past dinner, enjoy your kid's birthday parties, go for a bike ride, or even drive your car.
 In fact, when you are tired, the basic and often mundane activities of life can put you to sleep.
 This can make it dangerous to get behind the wheel and could compromise your work performance.
-Essentially, your quality of life can be greatly diminished, making it critical that you visit a Hicksville dentist to have your sleep apnea treated.
+Essentially, your quality of life can be greatly diminished, making it critical that you visit a Hicksville or Farmingdale dentist to have your sleep apnea treated.

 What is the difference between sleep apnea and a sleep disorder?

 Sleep apnea is a physical condition that makes it impossible to breathe clearly while you are sleeping.
 As a result, your body will not get enough oxygen to function at an optimal level.
 A sleep disorder can be one of the following:

 Insomnia.
 When it comes to sleep disorders, insomnia can be long-term or temporary.
 Often brought on by external factors like stress, insomnia can be treated with an oral medication.

 Narcolepsy.
 As a sleep disorder, narcolepsy is by far the worst.
 It can impact you throughout your entire life, making you feel so exhausted that you are forced to suddenly fall asleep, regardless of where you are or what you are doing.
 Narcolepsy is a true life disrupter.